-I hereby certify that B. J. B. R. took the oath of loyalty to the Republic, its Constitution, and its laws, and renounced obedience and allegiance to any other State, on August 28, 1980, in the city of Cordoba.
+I hereby certify that

+Republic, its Constitution, and its laws, and renounced obedience and allegiance to any other State, on August 28, 1980, in the city of Cordoba.
 On that occasion she received naturalization papers.
 2/

-Mrs. R. states that she began working for the Public Health Service in June 1981.
+Mrs. Research states that she began working for the Public Health Service in June 1981.
 She became ill in December 1983 and her doctor recommended she take a leave of absence.
 Her husband thought it would do her good to visit her family in the United States.

-In July 1984 Mrs. R. visited the United States Embassy at Buenos Aires.
+In July 1984 Mrs. R visited the United States Embassy at Buenos Aires.
 As the Embassy later reported to the Department:

-...on 20 Jul 84, Subject came to the Embassy and, presenting an Argentine passport, applied for a tourist visa to travel to the United States with her husband.
+Embassy and, presenting an Argentine passport, applied for a tourist visa to travel to the United States with her husband.
 Her last United States passport had been issued on 29 Dec 72.
 The Visa officer refused her visa application under Section 221(g) of the Act and referred her to the Consulate's Citizenship Section.